kilincceker/MBIT4HW/README.md

 #### Results

-Please see results for test execution for Special and Additional Module in Table 1-2 and Figure 6-7 respectively.
+Please see results for test execution for Sequence Detector, Traffic Light Controller, and RISC-V Processor in Table 1-3 and Figure 2-4 respectively.

 <figure>